Fahad Darwish, Test Engineer @ Nimble Approach.

 What does a typical day look like for you?

 First things first, wake up and have my morning coffee.
 I then set up at my desk from home with equipment such as monitors and a laptop provided by the company.
 Our morning stand-up call follows, which allows us to report our progress which in turn helps us all to plan our day.
 Often, we go separately or within smaller calls to work on the tasks for that day.
-Whilst working from home can be lonely, it’s made easier with the constant communication within the Nimble platform.
+Whilst working from home can be lonely, it’s made easier with the constant communication within Nimble.
 Being new I often had to use this platform to gain assistance from my colleagues who are always happy to help.
 Often, we arrange to meet at least one day per week within the office.
 We’re able to motivate each other in this working environment, grab lunch due to the convenient Manchester city centre location and often unwind after the working day together.
 I enjoy this social aspect between my colleagues, and it has allowed me to feel normal again after the changes covid bought for many.

 What excites you most about your role?